Goliath-Research/MethylExtractor/README.md

-# EpiExtractor
+# MethylExtractor

-EpiExtractor is a command-line tool for extracting methylation data from BAM files and writing it to HDF5 format.
+MethylExtractor is a command-line tool for extracting methylation data from BAM files and writing it to HDF5 format.

 ## Project Structure

 ```
-epiextractor/
+MethylExtractor/
 ├── src/
-│   └── epiextractor.c
+│   └── MethylExtractor.c
 ├── include/
 │   └── (header files for tshlib and hdf5 if needed)
 ├── lib/
 │   └── (static/dynamic libs for tshlib and hdf5 if custom)
 ├── build/
 │   ├── static/
+│   ├── debug/
 │   ├── dynamic/
 │   └── docker/
 ├── Dockerfile